Research

 Echo Chambers in the Free Market for News: Evidence from Telegram

-Testing the IPV Hypothesis in Oregon Timber Auctions
+Testing the Private-Values Assumption in Oregon Timber Auctions

 Are All Points Created Equal?
 Evidence from Professional Tennis

-We show that points within a tennis service game are strategically heterogeneous: players adjust serve speed and accuracy in line with incentives, serving faster and with greater accuracy when the marginal effect on winning probability is greatest, and serving slower with less focus when points are less pivotal.
+Points within a tennis service game are strategically heterogeneous: players adjust serve speed and accuracy in response to incentives—serving more aggressively when the marginal effect on winning probability is highest, and more conservatively when points are less pivotal.